Liepāja massacres: Spectators, participants, and photography

 Many of the Liepāja executions were witnessed by persons other than the participants.
-Klee, Dressen, and Riess, in their study of the Holocaust perpetrators, concluded that the public executions were "in many ways a festival", that German soldiers traveled long distances to get the best places to witness the mass shootings, and that these public executions continued over a long period of time and became a form of "execution tourism.
+Klee, Dressen, and Riess, in their study of the Holocaust perpetrators, concluded that the public executions were "in many ways a festival", that German soldiers traveled long distances to get the best places to witness the mass shootings, and that these public executions continued over a long period of time and became a form of "execution tourism".
 Nobody was forced to murder Jews, and there were people who refused to do so.
 Nothing bad happened to them and in particular no one who refused was ever sent to a concentration camp.
 At most, those who refused orders to kill were abused as "cowards" by their commanders.
 This pattern was followed in Liepāja.
-For example, a boatman who worked under the harbormaster, Navy personnel and at least one hundred Wehrmacht soldiers were present at an execution, apparently pursuant to orders.
+For example, a boatman who worked under the harbormaster, Navy personnel and at least one hundred Heer soldiers were present at an execution, apparently pursuant to orders.

-Richard Wiener, who photographed the Einsatzgruppen killings, went to the July or August massacres to take photographs.
-He found German soldiers standing around the execution site, not as participants, but as spectators.
-Motion pictures were taken by Richard Wiener, on leave from his position as a German naval sergeant.
+Reinhard Wiener, on leave from his position as a German naval sergeant, went to the July or August massacres and filmed one of them with his 8 mm camera.
+He found "German soldiers standing as spectators all around".
+This film - the only known surviving film footage of Einsatzgruppen mass executions - has survived and is today known as Liepaja Executions Film.
+It is one of the most frequently cited audiovisual records in Holocaust documentaries.

 The December shootings at Šķēde were photographed by SS-Scharführer Karl-Emil Strott.
 These became the best known images of the murders of Jews in Latvia, and they show only Latvians.
 The photographs were found by David Zivcon, who worked as an electrician at the SD office in Liepāja.
 He found four rolls of film when he was repairing wiring in a German's apartment.
 Zivcon stole the film, had prints made, and returned the originals before they were missed.
 He then placed the prints in a metal box and buried them.
 After the Germans were driven out of Latvia, Zivcon retrieved the prints, which were later used in war crimes trials and displayed in museums around the world.

-Professor Ezergailis also states that it was Kügler himself who photographed the shootings, but of course if Kügler had been on leave, he couldn't have taken the photographs.
+Historian Ezergailis states that it was Kügler himself who photographed the shootings, but of course if Kügler had been on leave, he could not have taken the photographs.
 Following the December shootings, the executioners repeatedly returned to the beach at Šķēde for killings, extending the trench along the dunes until it reportedly reached a length of one kilometer.
 In 1943, the grave was opened and chlorine cast over the bodies.

 Philippe Labrune saw a photograph in the Jewish Museum in Riga of 4 women and a girl and began an investigation to out who the girl was.
 He discovered that she was Sorella Epstein and a French documentary was made on the investigation.
 It was broadcast in France in 2015.